-We will only disclose personal information to a third party in very limited circumstances, or where we are permitted to do so by law.
+We will only disclose personal information to a third party in very limited circumstances, where we are permitted or required to do so by law.
 The third parties to whom we provide your personal data include:

 - other organisations within the Serco group of companies, where such disclosure is necessary to provide you with our services or to manage our business;

 - third parties we use to help deliver our products and services to you, (e.g. banks and payment providers);

 - third parties (e.g. our customers or the Cabinet Office) with which we have a contractual relationship related to delivery of the EPC training and other services;

 - other third parties we use to help Us run our business, (e.g. marketing agencies, IT support service providers, analysis experts, communication platform providers);